bochristopher/HelloHUD/README.md

 # HelloHUD

-A minimalist mental fitness app designed to guide you through breathing exercises for relaxation, focus, and mindfulness.
+A minimalist mental fitness app designed for **Rokid AR glasses**, guiding you through breathing exercises for relaxation, focus, and mindfulness — right in your field of view.

 ## Features

 - **Guided Breathing Animation** — A calming pulsating orb that visually guides your breath with a 4-second inhale and 8-second exhale cycle (based on the scientifically-backed physiological sigh technique)
 - **Real-time Clock** — Always know the time while staying present
 - **Focus Session Mode** — Toggle a dedicated focus session to stay mindful
-- **Distraction-free Design** — Clean black background optimized for heads-up display use
+- **Distraction-free Design** — Clean black background optimized for AR transparency
+- **Rokid AR Optimized** — Display rotated 90° for proper orientation on Rokid glasses, sized for 1920x1080

 ## Breathing Technique